microsoft/industry/foundations/powerPlatform/readme.md

 ### Design recommendations

 * Use Application Insights that is linked to a Log Analytics workspace in Azure to capture key diagnostics and performance metrics for all environments using Dataverse and enable critical alerts for the respective Power Platform admins and environments owners.
-* If separation of concern is important, configure Data Export to Application Insights on behalf of the application teams/owners, so they can monitor the diagnostics and performance for their own dedicated environments.
+* If separation of concern is important, configure Data Export to Application Insights on behalf of the application teams/owners for their environments, so they can monitor the diagnostics and performance for their own dedicated environments.
 * Use Azure Data Lake Storage (Gen2) account to store and analyze Power App usage for the tenant, for durations as required by your organization's data retention policies and use Power BI to build informative reports for the various stakeholders for the Power Platform.
 * Enable tenant-level analytics for aggregated view of usage across the Power Platform components.
 * Use Center of Excellence starter kit as a starting point to add core management scenarios for the platform management in dedicated "admin" environments managed centrally.